mihaisavezi/weather-this/README.md

 - **City Search**: `GET /api/cities?query={searchTerm}`
 - **Health Check**: `GET /health`

+### Features

+- Autocomplete Search: Implement an autocomplete text input field that allows users to type and search for cities.
+Fetch city suggestions based on the input and display the weather for the selected city.
+- Weather Display: Show current weather data, such as temperature, weather condition (e.g., sunny, rainy), humidity, and wind speed.
+- Error Handling: Handle cases where the browser blocks location access or if the user inputs an invalid city name.
+- UI Design: Create a simple, responsive UI to display weather data in an organized way.
+- Location Detection: Use the browser's Geolocation API to automatically detect the user's location and fetch the weather for that location.

 ## ⚠️ Important Notes

 - **API Key Required**: The app won't work without a valid OpenWeatherMap API key